jan-tennert/JDA-Kotlin-Extensions/README.md

 }

-//Or thrugh a type safe builder: commandHandler.registerCommands(createSlashCommand {
+//Or through a type safe builder: commandHandler.registerCommands(createSlashCommand {
      name = "hi"
      description = "Say hi to the bot"